vitest-dev/docs-cn/api/expect.md

     throw new Error('Pineapples are not in stock')
   }

-  // 做一些其他的东西
+  // Do some other stuff
 }

 test('throws on pineapples', () => {
-  // 测试错误信息包含 “stock”，这两种写法是等效的
-  expect(() => getFruitStock('pineapples')).toThrowError(/stock/)
-  expect(() => getFruitStock('pineapples')).toThrowError('stock')

-  // 测试确切的错误信息
+  // Test that the error message says "stock" somewhere: these are equivalent expect(() => getFruitStock('pineapples')).toThrowError(/stock/) expect(() => getFruitStock('pineapples')).toThrowError('stock')

-  expect(() => getFruitStock('pineapples')).toThrowError(
+  // Test the exact error message expect(() => getFruitStock('pineapples')).toThrowError(
-    /^Pineapples are not in stock$/
+    /^Pineapples are not in stock$/,
   )

   expect(() => getFruitStock('pineapples')).toThrowError(